 The slicker brush is great at detangling and de-matting your dog’s coat, which is the primary function of this style of brush.

-This brush has over 15,000 positive reviews on Amazon.
-It’s a tried and tested favorite.
 You can check the brush out here (Amazon)

 - Comfortable for your husky